Best Contract Negotiation Software (2026)

 Limitations:

 In practice: Icertis NegotiateAI is built for scenarios like a pharmaceutical company negotiating a multi-party licensing agreement across five jurisdictions with separate legal teams in each region.
 The system tracks every edit, applies jurisdiction-specific playbook rules, and ensures compliance across the full agreement.
-For a three-person legal team negotiating vendor NDAs, this level of infrastructure is unnecessary.
+For a three-person legal team negotiating vendor NDAs, a lighter platform will usually be a better match.

 DocuSign CLM